Odeuropa/kg-embeddings/README.md

 This is producing an `[entity].kv` file, which is a [gensim's KeyedVector](https://radimrehurek.com/gensim/models/keyedvectors.html) file.

+### Selecting a dense subraph

+For generating a dense subgraph, you should run the following scripts

+    python reduce_graph.py
+    python generate_dense_subgraph.py

+and run again the embedding script with

+    python main.py [entities list] [-a algorith_name] -d dense_graph.csv

 ## Load and use embeddings

 Load embeddings in this way: